-Greenville, SC patients ask, “Can dental implants decay?”
+Greenville, SC guests ask, “Can dental implants decay?”

 When tooth loss occurs, it can be a traumatic experience.
 Dental implants are a durable choice for tooth replacement.
 However, before choosing a dental restoration, it is important to understand the pros and cons of your options, including can dental implants decay how long the implants may last?
 With a location in Greenville, SC, Dr. Palmer of Palmer Distinctive Dentistry offer long-lasting dental implants to replace missing teeth.